-CAA is an international organisation bringing together archaeologists, mathematicians and computer scientists.
-Its aims are to encourage communication between these disciplines, to provide a survey of present work in the field and to stimulate discussion and future progress.
-Membership is open to anyone on payment of a nominal fee.
+Computer Applications and Quantitative Methods in Archaeology (CAA) is an international organisation bringing together archaeologists, mathematicians, and computer scientists.
+Its mission is to encourage and facilitate dialogue between these disciplines, to provide an overview of the present state of the discipline, and to stimulate discussion to progress the field.
+Membership is open to anyone upon payment of a nominal, annual fee.

-CAA grew out of a small group of archaeologists and mathematicians interested in computer applications working in the UK in the early 1970s.
-The first conference was organized in Birmingham in 1973.
-It gradually evolved into an international event, and in 1992 it was organized outside the UK for the first time.
-Since then, CAA conferences have taken place in a different country each year.
-Since 2006 conferences are held outside Europe as well.
+CAA grew out of a small group of archaeologists and mathematicians interested in computer applications and working in the United Kingdom (UK) in the early 1970s.
+The first meeting was convened in Birmingham, England, in 1973.
+The organisation continued to grow over the next two decades and held its first conference outside of the UK in 1992.
+Since then, the annual meeting has been held in many European countries as well as at sites in North America, Asia, and Australia.
 For more details, see the CAA History page.

 For more information, contact the CAA Secretary.